-"The thing I see a lot with eczema patients is that because the skin has become broken, cracked and inflamed, bacteria are able to come in.
-They're not harmful in that they'll cause a systemic issue, but when bacteria sit on eczema, they don't allow it to heal," she continued.
+"The thing I see a lot with eczema patients is that because the skin has become broken, cracked, and inflamed, bacteria can come in," says Granite.
+"They're not harmful in that they'll cause a systemic issue, but when bacteria sit on eczema, they don't allow it to heal."

 Make sure you follow rounds of antibiotics with a high-quality probiotic.
 Using both at the same time will result in the antibiotic killing off the cultures, making the probiotics ineffective.

 Of course, in the business I'm in, it's my job to try as many new beauty products as humanly possible.
 Up until now, my skin had been able to handle it.
 But Granite was pretty certain that this recent eczema was triggered by an ingredient my skin just didn't get on with.